 Cost, Financial Aid, and Scholarships

-- Do you utilize federal or state financial aid (loans, grants, other)?
+- Do you utilize federal, state, or institutional financial aid (loans, grants, scholarships, other)?

 - Do you plan to secure additional financial aid to finance your term abroad?